Les Mills - 3 Secrets of Motivation!

 1. Take control of your workout

 Take steps to actively manage both the duration and intensity of your training.
 Frequency before intensity is paramount.
 When you take up exercise there’s a temptation to go hell for leather from the start.
 In fact, you are much more likely to stick with it if you stay within your capabilities and don’t let anyone push you too hard.
 Just getting into the habit is the most important thing.

 2. Choose things you can do and that make you feel good

 Competence relates to how confident you feel in your ability to complete the exercise – and this is a key factor in helping people to achieve their exercise goals.
 If you feel something is outside your physical capabilities – or just isn’t you – you are likely to feel demoralized and give up at the first hurdle.
 To keep your confidence high when you start exercising, it’s important to celebrate the immediate wins.
 Focus on the gains that occur as soon as you become active: increased energy levels, feeling less stressed, improved quality of sleep, and that endorphin buzz you experience immediately after a workout.

 3. Keep it social

-Exercising with other people can make everything so much easier – whether it’s with a personal trainer, your friend, or attending a group fitness class.
+Exercising with other people can make everything so much easier – whether it’s with a personal trainer or attending a group fitness class.
 Firstly, there’s the commitment to someone else – you’re far more likely to ditch your workout when it’s only yourself you’re letting down.
 Then there are the positive social aspects.
 In group fitness classes we see the “group effect” – that sense of cohesion that occurs when everyone is moving at the same time.
 When you feel connected to others during your workout, it makes it so much easier to build up the exercise habit.